adrien-ben/vulkan-tutorial-odin/readme.md

 - Remove render pass code and swapchain framebuffer creation
 - Some refactoring related to image layout transition

+### Extra.4: Synchronization 2

+Enable [VK_KHR_synchronization2][7] which simplifies the synchronization API.
+In this champter we:

+- Check if the extension and its dependencies are supported
+- Enable the extensions and the related feature
+- Replace calls to `VkCmdPipelineBarrier` and `VkQueueSubmit`
+- Batch consecutive calls to `transition_image_layout` to limit the number of calls made to `VkCmdPipelineBarrier2KHR`

 [0]: https://vulkan-tutorial.com/
 [1]: https://odin-lang.org/